VajralaGeethika/Customer-Behavior-Analysis/README.md

 📈 Results & Insights:

-Identified key trends and patterns in the dataset Highlighted inefficiencies and improvement areas Provided actionable insights for better decision-making Improved understanding of data through visualization ata analysis, SQL querying, and dashboard creation.
+Identified key trends and patterns in the dataset.
+Highlighted inefficiencies and improvement areas.
+Provided actionable insights for better decision-making.
+Improved understanding of data through visualization. ata analysis, SQL querying, and dashboard creation.
 It reflects the ability to transform raw data into meaningful insights using industry-standard tools.